senpai-a/frft2-python/README.md

 - returns the frft spectrum of f

-### this code is translated from its matlab version. a senpai gave it to me and i dont know its origin.
+### this code is translated from its matlab version, and i actually dont know how the algorithm works xd. a senpai gave it to me and i dont know its origin.